– an interview with Jim Kolar

 When was your community started?

 The community of Christ the Redeemer has its origins in a prayer meeting that started at a youth center in St. Paul MN, USA in the fall of 1972.
-From that same prayer meeting, two outreaches also developed: an international evangelistic ministry to high school students: NET Ministries, and an evangelistic and discipling ministry to University students: St. Paul’s Outreach.
+From that same prayer meeting, two outreaches also developed: an international evangelistic ministry to high school students and an evangelistic and discipling ministry to University students.

 From its very origin the community of Christ the Redeemer has had a strong orientation to bringing youth and young adults closer to Christ, which has been both a great blessing and a great challenge –striving to keep the overall vision and call in its rightful balance.
 There have been two brotherhoods that trace their origin to the Community: the Franciscan Brothers of Peace, and the Companions of Christ, a public association of Diocesan priests.

 In the early days, the Lord spoke to us through the prophet Isaiah: